hannahfarkas/hannahfarkas.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am a 6th-year PhD candidate in the [Sustainable Development program](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development) at Columbia University's School of International and Public Affairs and Climate School.
-My fields are labor economics and environmental economics.
+I am a Postdoctoral Scholar at the Nicholas School of the Environment at Duke University. **In summer 2027, I will join McMaster University as an Assistant Professor in the Department of Economics.** My fields are labor economics and environmental economics.

-**I will spend the 2026 - 2027 academic year as a Postdoctoral Scholar at the Nicholas School of the Environment at Duke University.
-In summer 2027, I will join McMaster University as an Assistant Professor in the Department of Economics.**
+I completed my PhD in 2026 in the [Sustainable Development program](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development) at Columbia University's School of International and Public Affairs and Climate School.

 In my [job market paper](https://hannahfarkas.github.io/files/The_Economic_Incidence_of_Schedule_Unpredictability.pdf), I investigate the schedule unpredictability of hourly workers in service sectors, and how this responds to minimum wage laws and extreme weather.